 However, she concedes that infants are not the easiest charges to deal with.

-She said, “Infants don’t always listen when you give them instructions.
+“Infants don’t always listen when you give them instructions.
 You can’t show your anger.
 You need to slowly talk to them to help them understand.
 In some cases, I will demonstrate the action to them.
 I’ll also ask them questions like ‘why don’t you want to do this’.
 Through my support, maybe tomorrow they will do it themselves.”

 The team uses this same patience and love to gain the trust of parents – especially parents dropping off their children at the centre for the first time.